sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 ```
 We can leverage Clang's `Lexer` class from the LibTooling API to handle tokenization.
 The `Lexer` provides an API to process an input text buffer into a sequence of tokens based on a set of predetermined C/C++ language rules.
-Raw tokens for the code snippet are stored contiguously in `m_tokens`, allowing functions to return a non-owning `std::span` instead of copying the data.
+Raw tokens for the code snippet are stored contiguously in `m_tokens`, allowing the `get_tokens` functions to return a non-owning `std::span` instead of copying token data into a separate buffer.
-This helps avoid unnecessary allocations and provides a significant boost to performance as the `get_tokens` functions are called frequently during the traversal of the AST,
+This helps avoid unnecessary allocations and provides a significant boost to performance, as the `get_tokens` functions are called frequently during the traversal of the AST,

 Tokenization is handled by the `tokenize` function:
 ```cpp line-numbers:{enabled} title:{tokenizer.cpp}